What does it mean to be a martyr? That’s the question we tried to answer last week

 .
 It’s a question that we all need to think about because it is directly related to following Christ.

 If we want to follow Jesus, He said, we must pick up our Cross.
 Following Jesus will always lead to the Cross.

 But does it always lead to death?

 Could we argue that martyrs are necessary for the Church to bear fruit?
-It is if what Jesus said in last week’s Gospel about the grain of wheat (John 12:20-33) is true.
+It is if what Jesus said about the grain of wheat (John 12:24) is true.

-This Sunday we celebrate Palm Sunday, also known as Passion Sunday.
-This year we hear the Passion narrative according to Mark (14:1—15:47).
-In Mark's version there isn't much in the exchange between Pilate and Jesus (Mark 15:1-5).
-In John’s Gospel, however, which we will read on Good Friday (John 18:1—19:42), Jesus tells Pilate that He “has come into the world to bear witness to the truth” (John 18:37).
+In John’s account of Jesus' Passion, which we read every year on Good Friday (John 18:1—19:42), Jesus tells Pilate that He “has come into the world to bear witness to the truth” (John 18:37).

 The Catechism of the Catholic Church